EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

        LIMIT 3""")
 most_posts_user = db.search(users)
 ```
-The query joins the 'users' and 'posts' tables, filters for posts made in the past seven days, groups the results by user ID, and orders the results by the number of posts in descending order, with a limit of 3 users.
-The results are stored in the 'most_posts_user' variable.
-In this way students that have been posting frequently receives a recognition and it can be an encouragement for other students to post more.
+The first line declares a variable users that contains the SQL query as a string.
+The query is selecting two columns from the users table: uname, which represents the username of the user, and a count of the number of posts made by that user in the last 7 days, which is aliased as post_count.The JOIN statement is used to combine data from two tables, users and posts.
+It specifies that the id column in the users table should match the user_id column in the posts table.The WHERE statement is used to filter the results and only include posts made in the last 7 days.
+This is achieved by using the datetime column in the posts table and the date function, which subtracts 7 days from the current date and returns it as a string.The GROUP BY statement is used to group the results by users.id, which is the user's unique identifier, so that the COUNT() function can be applied to each group.The ORDER BY statement is used to sort the results by post_count in descending order, so that the users with the most posts appear first.
+Finally, the LIMIT statement is used to limit the results to only the top 3 users who have made the most posts in the last 7 days.
+After this I used the search() function from the database_workes to get the list of those students and add it to the variable In this way students that have been posting frequently receives a recognition and it can be an encouragement for other students to post more.

 After this I made a similar SQL query to select the 3 clubs with the highest number of posts for that week:
 ```.py